silicontrip/javagress/README.md

 `[{drawtools description}]`
 returns all portals within a 3 point polygon.
 Will only handle a 3 point polygon (not a polyline or a different number of points)

+## portalfactory.properties
+looks like this;
+`portalurl: file://path/to/your/portals.json
+linkurl: file://path/to/your/links.json
+mudburl: file://path/to/cell/mu/db.xml
+maxlevel: smallest cell to search (0-32)
+minlevel: largest cell to search (0-32)
+maxcells: maximum number of cells per field (1-100)
+levelmod: modulus for cell level merging (1-100)`

 ## backend api

 the backend provides 2 api calls. getportals and getlinks.